oluiscabral/2016-IFSP-my-first-year-developing/README.md

 Observations:
 - All application were assignments which counted towards the overall grade of technical high school.
 - TP means Trabalho Prático, which translated from portuguese means Practical Assignments
+- I did not change any files, all applications have their original model from when I made and present in high school